 You need to connect your device to your machine via USB.
 Once done:

-• Tap on Android build number multiple times until developer mode is enabled, you’ll see a Toast message show up under as you get closer to enabling this mode.
+- Tap on the Android build number multiple times until developer mode is enabled, you’ll see a Toast message show up as you get closer to enabling this mode.

 And thats all you need to potentially run our automation on a connected real device.